AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> data --> edit breaakpoints

-You can access the breakpoint editor from the menu :menuselection:`Debug --> Data --> Edit Breakpoints`.
+Access the breakpoint editor from the menu :menuselection:`Debug --> Data --> Edit Breakpoints`.
 It allows manipulation of various kinds of
 breakpoints: those at a source location, on a subprogram, at an executable address, on memory access (watchpoints), and on Ada exceptions.

-You can double-click on any breakpoint in the list to open the corresponding source editor at the corresponding location.
-Alternatively, you can select the breakpoint and then click on the :guilabel:`View` button.
+Double-click on any breakpoint in the list to open the corresponding source editor at the corresponding location.
+Or select the breakpoint and then click the :guilabel:`View` button.

 The top area provides an interface to create the different kinds of breakpoints, while the bottom area lists existing breakpoints and their